AML14/tratto/experiment/README.md

 ## Setup

+After completing all setup instructions, the example command in [Overview](#Overview) should run without error.

-### EvoSuite
+### JDK 8

 We use EvoSuite to generate test prefixes, which is written in Java 8.
-However, the experiment module uses Java 17, such that the user must configure a home directory for a local JDK 8.
+However, the remainder of the experiment module uses Java 17.
+To run EvoSuite (and similarly, JDoctor), the user must configure a home directory for a local JDK 8.
 See [Oracle](https://www.oracle.com/java/technologies/downloads/#java8-linux) for JDK downloads.
-Afterward, configure the path to the JDK Home directory in [`evosuite.sh`](generator/evosuite.sh).
-By default, this path is set to the `resources` subdirectory in the `generator` directory.
+Then, add the downloaded JDK 8 directory to `generator/resources`.

+In **both** `evosuite.sh` and `jdoctor.sh`, there is a variable at the top of the script called `JDK8_NAME`.
+Set this variable to the name of the downloaded JDK directory (e.g. `jdk-1.8.jdk`).

 ### JDoctor

 To set up JDoctor for analysis, visit the [ToRaDoCu](https://github.com/albertogoffi/toradocu) GitHub page, and follow instructions to build the `toradocu-1.0-all.jar` file.
-Then, add the file to the `experiment/generator/resources` directory.
+Then, add the JAR file to the `experiment/generator/resources` directory.

 ## Overview